-Defense players crowding in front of their goal or forming a stack/wall formation in front of their goal - not within a stick's length of an opponent.
+Two defense players crowding in front of their goal or forming a stack/wall formation in front of their goal - not within a stick's length of an opponent.

-Comparable to double shooting space - modification for players 14 and under to use one player for walling criteria.
+Comparable to double shooting space - USAL modification for players 14 and under to use one player for walling criteria.